 With Spotify, which is one of the leading music streaming services, you can stream more than 50 million songs – either via the free, limited tier (with adverts), or with a monthly subscription.

-Amazon have their own streaming music service, Amazon Music, which is quite similar to Spotify.
-There are two tiers – there’s Amazon Prime Music, which you get for free with your Amazon Prime subscription, but only has about 2 millions songs.
+Amazon has its own streaming music service, Amazon Music, which is quite similar to Spotify.
+There are two tiers – there’s Amazon Prime Music, which you get for free with your Amazon Prime subscription, but only has limited functionality.
 And then there’s Amazon Music Unlimited, which requires a separate monthly subscription, with more than 50 million songs.
 (You can try it free for 30 days).

 Listen to live radio stations from all over the world – more than 100,000 stations with music, talk shows, podcasts and on-demand shows.
 It’s not just a way to listen to stations from the UK – but it’s a great way to discover new music all around the world.